MINI Clubman review - Interior, design and technology

 The Clubman has one of the best sat-nav and infotainment systems on the market.
 Being owned by BMW means MINI can take advantage of its parent company’s iDrive system, which is based around a very intuitive swivel wheel down on the centre console.

 Don’t be frustrated by the lack of a touchscreen, as this system is far easier to use and stops those nasty smudges from appearing on the screen.
-Entry-level models get a 6.5-inch colour display, while a larger 8.8-inch screen comes on high-spec models.
-It serves as a display for infotainment, phone and navigation functions.
+All models get an 8.8-inch screen, serving as a display for infotainment, phone and navigation functions.
 Apple CarPlay is included but there's no support for Android Auto.